SilverCory/haos_config/README.md

 Home Assistant Operating System

-This is a set of configuration files for Home Assistant
+This is a set of configuration files for Home Assistant.